parth-khanolkar/Web3-CrowdFunding-website/README.md

     npm run dev

-   Open your browser and visit http://localhost:3000 to view the Venture website.
+   Open your browser and visit http://localhost:3000 to view the Venture Crowd Funding Platform.

    You will need to have MetaMask extension in your browser to use this website.